 Understand…that really happened.
 Police officers came to our show and rushed the stage when Durk tried to get up there.
 If it weren’t for the police officers we had on-staff as security (close friends of mine), they might not have stepped back and let the show go on.

-That being said, on the phone that day, I told the person who called me I didn’t know what he was talking about and that everyone involved in this show – the fans, musicians, us, and Portage theater – all want the same thing: A peaceful and fun event for our city’s urban youth.
+That being said, on the phone that day, [Martin] told the person who called him we didn’t know what he was talking about and that everyone involved in this show – the fans, musicians, us, and Portage theater – all want the same thing: A peaceful and fun event for our city’s urban youth.
 He hung up after reiterating his warning.
 They didn’t care my team's intentions.

 It wasn’t only after our show had no instances of violence did we get a pat on the back from the neighborhood for doing something so “innovative.”
-Listen, playing hip hop in a venue IS NOT INNOVATIVE.
+Listen, when someone plays hip hop in a venue IT IS NOT INNOVATIVE.
 It’s called being INCLUSIVE.